UnstoppableBlob/multi-fractal-zoom/README.md

 ## How to Use it

  Using this is pretty simple.
-To select the fractal you want, you just click on it and select, "draw fractal". then you just wait and look at the fractal zoom in.
+To select the fractal you want, you just click on it and select, "draw fractal". then you just wait and look at the fractal zoom in at an interesting point.

+## Which fractals does this have

+Currently, it has mandelbrot, a few julia sets, burning ship, tricorn, and some mandelbrot variations.